- Religion and Philosophy»

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be CALLED Wonderful Counselor, MIGHTY GOD, EVERLASTING [aḏ - 5703 [e] FATHER, Prince of Peace. – Isaiah 9:6 NIV

 Most Trinitarian and Oneness doctrine believers use this verse by pointing to the name 'Mighty God' and 'Everlasting Father' as proof that their doctrines are true.
 For the Trinitarian, what they fail to understand is that in their doctrine Christ is not the Father; therefore, that particular name does not work because their creed states otherwise.
 For Oneness proponents this verse is used to prove that Christ is the Father.

 So we must ask ourselves, does this verse actually teach that our Messiah is literally God Himself?

 What you may discover is that both proponents have not rightly divided scripture in this particular scriptural passage.

 Here is an alternative translation:

 For a child is born to us, and a son is given to us, whose government is upon his shoulder: and his NAME is called the MESSENGER OF GREAT COUNSEL: for I will bring peace upon the princes, and health to him. – Isaiah 9:6 [Breton Septuagint Translation]

 As you can see this rendering is quite different.
 Whatever the differences are, and what is common to both passages is that the child will be called, or given a name(s) in the verse.
-We must take note that within the ancient Hebrew culture that all because someone, or a place has God’s name as part of a title, or name they use does not necessitate that they, or it is God Himself.
+We must take note that within the ancient Hebrew culture that all because someone, something or a place has God’s name as part of a title does not necessitate it as being God Himself.